Heartmole/Arianne/README.md

-# DoompostBot
+# Arianne
-This is a little Discord bot to test Python skills and learn the Discord API.
+This is a Discord bot to test Python skills and learn the Discord API.
+It is intended to use in the Discord server "Foro69".